 What is the full list of DEC members?

-The current members of the DEC are, Action Aid, Age International, British Red Cross, CAFOD, Care International UK, Christian Aid, Concern Worldwide, Islamic Relief, Merlin, Oxfam, Save the Children, Tearfund, World Vision and Plan UK.
+The current members of the DEC are, Action Aid, Age International, British Red Cross, CAFOD, Care International UK, Christian Aid, Concern Worldwide, Islamic Relief, Oxfam, Plan International, Save the Children, Tearfund and World Vision.
 Any agency which is not operational in the area of a particular disaster does not take part in the appeal for it.

 Activities and discussion